 Kasargode, the northernmost district of Kerala is of historical and archaeological interest to many.
-It is said that the Arabs came through Kasargode to Kerala in the AD 9th and 14th centuries.
-The Bekal fort is the most treasured monument in Kasargode as it runs directly into the sea with bay towards the south.
+It is said that the Arabs came through Kasargode to Kerala in the 9th and 14th centuries.
+The Bekal Fort is the most treasured monument in Kasargode as it runs directly into the sea with a bay towards the south.

-The Best time to visit Kasargode is from September to October.
+The best time to visit Kasargode is in September and October.

 It can be reached by air, road and train.